Verizon shows off 5G-connected robots at Barcelona conference - Up News Info

 Article content

-To train the robots to become aware of their environment beyond a two-dimensional route that cannot account for elements beyond origin and destination points, Qureishi said engineers had jumped in front of them, sent other robots in their path and thrown boxes in their path.
-“I’m happy to report that neither engineers nor robots were harmed in the process,” Qureishi said.
+To train the robots to become aware of their environment beyond a two-dimensional route that cannot account for elements beyond origin and destination points, Qureshi said engineers had jumped in front of them, sent other robots in their path and thrown boxes in their path.
+“I’m happy to report that neither engineers nor robots were harmed in the process,” Qureshi said.

 The market for the global 5G in the cloud is expected to reach $10.6 billion by 2028, growing at 79.2% annually, Research and Markets stated in a recent report.